 - Our milk comes from a co-op that serves dairies in northern Colorado and southern Wyoming.

-- Washakie Dining center has partnered with University of Wyoming's meat lab to serve local pork and beef at specialty dinners.
+- Washakie Dining center has partnered with University of Wyoming's meat science department to serve local pork and beef at specialty dinners.

-- We serve organically grown, fair trade coffee at Washakie Dining Center, University Catering, Elements, Book & Bean and Ross Hall.
+- We serve organically grown, fair trade coffee at Washakie Dining Center, University Catering, Elements, Book & Bean, Rendezvous and Encore Cafe.